timotheegath/unlearn-pii/README.md

     1. AI models are trained on large datasets composed of creative content as well as readily available web content.
 While model trainers can take precautions and detect and remove/obfuscate data points that appear to sensitive personal data, there is no guarantee that all data points are removed of the pre-training set
     2. The same problem applies to businesses fine-tuning their models on their own datasets, which may in this case very well contain personal data.
 This business' consumers may request at any point for the use of their data to cease, which involves their data no longer be included in the pre-training dataset of a model.
 Fine-tuning the whole model again is computationally expensive.

+## Progress

+### Fine-tuning
+2026-07-03: Started on adding code to perform gradient descent on all model weights to fine-tune the dataset.
+2026-07-06: **🔍 Finding:** Observing complete collapse of the model after one single batch of fine-tuning using gradient descent.
 ## References

 [^1]: technicalities, Tomáš Gavenčiak, McAleese, S., peligrietzer, Stag, jordinne, ozziegooen, Hour, V. and lenz (2025). _Shallow review of technical AI safety_, 2025. [online] Lesswrong.com.
 Available at: <https://www.lesswrong.com/posts/Wti4Wr7Cf5ma3FGWa/shallow-review-of-technical-ai-safety-2025-2> [Accessed 7 July 2026].